untangler/tegtools/commondoc/realletter.md

 real company name and compressed form (lc, without spaces and hyphens). done

 constructor for Tegs.
-sigilless Teg names.
+sigilless Teg names?
+No.
 UntangleTeg per language?
+Hmm.no.

+## 20211111